onetwosri/no-teleport-olm/lightning cycle olm.md

 # Guide to no teleport olm
 #### by Sri and Fecal

+Special thanks to: Tiprikidi (for original mage hand inspiration and fact-checking 4:1 setup) and Sooperpig (for helping with clips and visuals)

 This guide explains how to avoid teleports at olm without counting attacks or using any external plugins/timers.
 It covers running the mage hand as well as how to get into 4:1 or world scythe for the melee hand.
 It also covers efficient phase starts that facilitate this.

 If you are not interested in any of the theory or explanations and just want the quick and dirty version, click [here](https://github.com/onetwosri/no-teleport-olm/blob/main/lightning%20cycle%20olm.md#summary).